zudochkin/awesome-newsletters/README.md

 * [HackerNewsLetter](http://www.hackernewsletter.com/).
 A weekly newsletter of the best articles on startups, technology, programming, and more.
 All links are curated by hand from the popular Hacker News site.
 * [Founder Weekly](http://www.founderweekly.com/).
 A free weekly newsletter for entrepreneurs featuring best curated content, must read articles, how to guides, tips and tricks, resources, events and more.
 * [Reddit's Official Newsletter](https://www.reddit.com/newsletter).
 Best of reddit's content curated, packaged, and delivered to your inbox once a week.
+* [WebRTC Weekly](https://webrtcweekly.com/).
+A weekly & brief newsletter with all the latest news and activities on WebRTC.